Oblynx/superlinear-parallelism-experiment/README.md

 # Superlinear Parallelism Experiment
-Simulation of particles that are searching for a target, demonstrating that many particles together do less work in total than fewer particles would do
+Simulation of particles that are searching for a target, demonstrating that many particles together do less work in total than fewer particles would do.

 ### Purpose
 Test the proposition that a search task is accomplished with less total effort by many agents together.